- Early diagnosis and treatment of wet macular degeneration can prevent vision loss.

 Radiation therapy

 Wet AMD is a condition involving abnormal blood vessel growth.
-Radiation can suppress targeted cells to stop this growth.
+Radiation, called

 The use of radiation to treat wet AMD has diminished because anti-VEGF injections produce better results.
 However, the two treatments may help each other.